Minimum Reload Cost Cycle Cover in Complete Graphs: MinRC3 in Complete Graphs

 Now, we analyze the cases of $K_n$ for even $n$ and odd $n$ separately.
 For odd $n$, by Corollary \ref{lem-odd3no} it suffices to examine complete graphs with order $n=4k+1$ .
-The following lemma shows that a complete graph $K_{4k+1}$ having an equitable $2$-edge-coloring has a monochromatic Hamiltonian cycle for both colors:
+The following lemma shows that a complete graph $K_{4k+1}$ having an equitable $2$-edge-coloring has a monochromatic Hamiltonian cycle in both colors:

-\begin{lemma} For a complete graph $K_{4k+1}$, where $k \geq 1$, with an equitable $2$-edge-coloring, there exists a monochromatic cycle cover of the form $C_{4k+1}$ for both colors; in particular, there exist monochromatic Hamiltonian cycles for both colors. \end{lemma}
+\begin{lemma} For a complete graph $K_{4k+1}$, where $k \geq 1$, with an equitable $2$-edge-coloring, there exists a monochromatic cycle cover of the form $C_{4k+1}$ for both colors; in other words, there exist monochromatic Hamiltonian cycles in both colors. \end{lemma}

 \begin{proof} Let $\chi$ be an equitable $2$-edge-coloring in the complete graph $K_{4k+1}$, $k \geq 1$, with colors, say red and blue.
 In an equitable $2$-edge-coloring of $K_{4k+1}$, each vertex is incident to $2k$ red edges and $2k$ blue edges.

-Let us consider the color induced subgraphs $K_{4k+1}^r$ and $K_{4k+1}^b$ in $K_{4k+1}$ for red and blue colors, respectively.
+Consider the color induced subgraphs $K_{4k+1}^r$ and $K_{4k+1}^b$ in $K_{4k+1}$ for red and blue colors, respectively.
 Both $K_{4k+1}^r$ and $K_{4k+1}^b$ are $2k$-regular graphs on $4k+1$ vertices.
-Note that a $2k$-regular graph on $4k+1$ vertices cannot be disconnected because otherwise each component has to have at least $2k+1$ vertices, contradicting with the order $4k+1$.
+Note that a $2k$-regular graph on $4k+1$ vertices cannot be disconnected because otherwise each component has to have at least $2k+1$ vertices, contradicting the specified order $4k+1$.
 Both $K_{4k+1}^r$ and $K_{4k+1}^b$ are connected $2k$-regular graphs on $4k+1$ vertices.
 Hence, they have Hamiltonian cycles by Theorem \ref{buyuk} since they are neither $K_{2k+1} \cup K_{2k+1}$ with one common vertex nor $\bar{K}_{2k+1} \vee G_{k}$.
-Therefore, there exists a monochromatic cycle cover of the form $C_{4k+1}$ in both colors. \end{proof}
+Therefore, there exists a monochromatic cycle cover of the form $C_{4k+1}$ in both colors, as desired. \end{proof}